Actively Recruiting

 • First-degree family history of unexplained VTE

-• Known biological risk factors for thrombosis including inherited deficiencies in antithrombin, protein C, or protein S, Factor V Leiden, prothrombin gene mutation, or antiphospholipid antibodies
+• Known inherited biological risk factors for thrombosis including deficiencies in antithrombin, protein C, protein S, Factor V Leiden polymorphism, Prothrombin gene 20210G>A polymorphism, or anti-phospholipid antibodies

-• Current use of anticoagulants such as vitamin K antagonists or heparins
+• Current use of anticoagulant medications like vitamin K antagonists or heparins

-• Gestational diabetes diagnosed in the first trimester
+• Gestational diabetes detected in the first trimester

 • Pre-existing type 1 or type 2 diabetes